How to make a personal injury claim

 Personal injury relates to an accident or negligent event that has caused injury to an individual, either physically or psychologically.

-This covers a range of circumstances, from road traffic collisions to slips, trips and falls, accidents at work and industrial diseases.
+This covers a range of circumstances, from road traffic collisions, including cycling accidents, to slips, trips and falls, accidents at work, beauty treatment claims and industrial diseases.
 Pursuing a claim involves a Claimant, the person injured (or someone acting on their behalf), and a Defendant, the person or organisation who is potentially responsible.

 How do I make a personal injury claim?